lyndseybrowning/lyndseybrowning.github.io/_posts/2017-01-16-100-days-of-code-day-8.markdown

   }

-  // we know that the prefix exists, so let's get the starting node const node = getPrefix(prefix);
+  // we know that the prefix exists, so let's get the starting node
+  // node in this instance is every key underneath the last letter in the prefix.
+  // If we'd passed in C as the prefix, the resulting node would be every object nested inside C,
+  // so using the example Trie above, the next node would be the letter A. const node = getPrefix(prefix);

   // recurse through each node in the Trie, please see the function definition below